polarlabsdev/sveltekit-starterkit/README.md

 This repo comes with a working Dockerfile that you can simply build and deploy.
 It uses node v20 and uses a builder image which copies into a deployable image which keeps the final size small since most of svelte is preprocessors we can remove for the deployable image.

-**Before you build any docker images though, make sure you generate a `.env` file in the root!** There is an example in the repo if you'd like to run it manually, as well as a script for CI/CD in the `bin/` folder that will convert env vars in your machine to a .env file.
+**Before you build any docker images though, make sure you generate a `.env` file in the root!** When we deploy we rely on environment variables set in Kubernetes, but for local development you can take the variables names from `envVars` and `secrets` in `web_chart/values.yaml` and put them in your `.env`.

-We use the node-adapter for sveltekit with the barest setup accepting most of their defaults. **This means the only thing you need to do to build is pass ORIGIN (the domain your site will be accessed from) as a build-arg.** The app will then run on port 3000.
+We use the node-adapter for sveltekit with the barest setup accepting most of their defaults. **This means the only thing you need to do to build is set the ORIGIN env var (the domain your site will be accessed from) along with any other necessary app env vars.** The app will then run on port 3000.
 Here is an example build command and docker-compose:

 ```
-docker build -t your-built-image:1.0.0 --build-arg origin=https://yourdomain.com:3000 .
+docker build -t your-built-image:1.0.0 .

 version: "3.8"
 services:
   your-website:
     image: your-built-image:latest
     container_name: your-website
+    env_file: .env
     ports:
       - 3000:3000
     restart: unless-stopped
 ```

-> **Note:** We deploy this container using our helm template _(link to be added once it's online)_ so in our docker image we don't use nginx reverse-proxies or anything like that.
+> **Note:** We deploy this container using our helm template you can see in `web_chart/Chart.yaml` so in our docker image we don't use nginx reverse-proxies or anything like that.
 It's up to you how you would like to deploy.

 ### CI/CD